-Mastery-based credit is available in mathematics, English, world languages, or other subjects as determined appropriate by the school principal if the student achieves a C or higher grade in the next-higher level course.
+Mastery-based credit is available in the following computer science courses: if the student achieves a C or higher grade in the next-higher level course.

-To receive mastery-based eredits for computer science, a student must take a mastery/competency examination that OSPI has found aligns with the state learning standards for computer science or mathematics and that aligns with course equivalency requirements adopted by OSPI.
+To receive mastery-based credits for computer science, a student must take a mastery/competency examination that OSPI has found aligns with the state learning standards for computer science or mathematics and that aligns with course equivalency requirements adopted by OSPI.
 The number of credits awarded will be based on the student's performance on the mastery/competency examination.